County Route 525 (New Jersey)

 County Route 525 (CR 525) is a county highway in the U.S. state of New Jersey.
 The highway extends 16.88 mi from Union Avenue (Route 28) in Bound Brook to Main Street (CR 510) in Mendham Borough.

 CR 525 begins with a couple of turns through Chimney Rock and Martinsville.
-From Interstate 78 to the northern terminus, CR 525 is mostly a two lane undivided road with some sections multilaned.
+From Interstate 78 to the northern terminus, CR 525 is mostly a two lane undivided road with some sections multi-laned.
 From Interstate 287 to the northern terminus, CR 525 has a solid northwest alignment.

 Route description

 CR 525 begins at Route 28 in Bound Brook, located 8 mi northwest of New Brunswick in Somerset County.
 CR 525 begins as Thompson Avenue, approaching the village of Chimney Rock.
 In Chimney Rock, CR 525 meets U.S. Route 22, currently divided into two carriageways.